andreoliwa/nitpick/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Tuco FSM could always use more documentation, whether as part of the official Tuco FSM docs, in docstrings, or even on the web in blog posts, articles, and such.
+flake8-nitpick could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/eatfirst/python-tuco/issues.
+The best way to send feedback is to file an issue at https://github.com/andreoliwa/flake8-nitpick/issues.

 If you are proposing a feature: